 Brexit is a response to changes in a world that is increasingly hard to get your head around.
 It represents an understandable wish to stop galloping change lest we are thrown beneath its pounding feet.
-This fear is strongest in those areas that have seen least change, including less immigration – and so, predictably – these are the most prominent ‘Leave’ areas.
+This fear is strongest in areas that have seen least change, including less immigration – and so, predictably – these are the most prominent ‘Leave’ areas.
 People in remoter communities have not had the adaptation experiences of those in cosmopolitan ones.

-In any case, the vast majority of these changes are beneficial.
+However, the vast majority of these changes are beneficial.
 In almost every way we are safer, healthier, more prosperous, better educated, longer-lived than ever before.
 You are much less likely to be hurt in an accident, especially road accidents, but including everything from falls to poisoning.
 If you take deaths from pedestrian accidents, you are 3 times less likely to be killed today than just 50 years ago, when there were less roads. less people and fewer cars.

-In almost every respect we are safer, more protected, less at risk than we ever were.
+In almost every respect we are less at risk than we ever were.
 So much so, that much of the risk we do experience is largely that which we impose on ourselves from poor choices.
 Yet our media don’t EVER reflect this improved picture of civilisation.
 The threat from terrorists causes much more alarm than that from cars.
 You are 100 times more likely to be hurt by a vehicle driven by you or your neighbours than by a terrorist attack.
 Terrorist fears are exaggerated by the media.
-Don’t get knocked down while worrying that the bloke in the funny clothes is a terrorist!
+Don’t get knocked down while worrying that the bloke in the strange clothes is a terrorist!

 Brexit is also a response to the idea there are too many people chasing too few resources.
 This is a modern expression of something that used to be known as the population bomb.
 But birth rates across the developed world are dropping and the growth in world population has been falling since the 1960’s.
 It is due to fall to zero or less by 2050/2070.
 This will be speeded up if we are willing to continue our investments in overseas development.
 As soon as a population becomes educated and healthier with greater access to resources, birth rates plummet.
 Nonetheless, there is pressure on the UK to terminate its overseas development projects and investments.

 Well, it isn’t racial purity that drives progress.
 There are more important contributors, health, security, education and investment in public goods to name a few of them.
-However, race is in some ways a convenient justification for hostility that does not take key facts into account, that underestimates the dangers of seeking to exclude others from our society.
+However, race is in some ways a convenient justification for hostility that does not take uncomfortable facts into account, that underestimates the dangers of seeking to exclude others from our society.